Interface Fragmentation via Horizontal Vibration: A Pathway to Scalable Monodisperse Emulsification: Abstract

 \section{Abstract}

-We present a scalable method for producing monodisperse microscale emulsions in a container holding two stably stratified layers of immiscible liquids by applying horizontal vibration.
-Our experiments and theoretical modelling show that the critical non-dimensional acceleration for regular droplet formation is governed by a shear-dominated breakup mechanism, which scales as $N^{-1/2} \omega^{*3/2}$, where $N$ is the viscosity ratio and $\omega^{*}$ is the frequency of forcing on the viscous-capillary scale.
-The droplet diameter can be easily controlled by varying the forcing parameters, thus demonstrating this vibrational configuration as a scalable alternative to microfluidics.
+We present a scalable method for producing monodisperse micro-scale emulsions in a rectangular container holding two stably stratified layers of immiscible liquids by applying horizontal vibration.
+This setup enables the excitation of a single line of ordered Faraday waves along each end wall when viscous forces dominate interfacial dynamics.
+Our experiments and theoretical modeling show that the critical non-dimensional acceleration for the breakup of the wave tips in a regular array of droplets scales as $N^{-1/2} \omega^{*3/2}$, where $N$ is the kinematic viscosity ratio and $\omega^{*}$ is the frequency of forcing on the viscous-capillary scale.
+The droplet diameter can be easily tuned by varying the forcing parameters, and the number of droplets generated per cycle is proportional to the width of the container.

 \keywords{Suggested keywords}